 As demand for the vaccine grows across the country, medical providers and state health departments are scrambling to keep up.
 If you have recently received the Hepatitis A vaccination, or plan on receiving one soon, it is important to be alert for allergic and/or adverse reactions.
 Telltale symptoms of an adverse reaction include the following:

-If you have suffered from any of the above adverse reactions and/or shoulder injuries within six months of receiving the Hepatitis A vaccine, contact My Vaccine Lawyer today for a free case evaluation.
+If you have suffered from any of the above adverse reactions and/or SIRVA injuries within six (6) months of receiving the Hepatitis A vaccine, contact My Vaccine Lawyer today for a free case evaluation.
 Speak directly with one of our attorneys to discuss potential compensation for your vaccine injury.
 Not only is the phone call free, but our representation comes at no cost to you.

 I reached out to My Vaccine Lawyer after confirming I suffered from SIRVA.
 They were so helpful, understanding and thorough throughout the process.
 They were quick to respond, always answered the phone and I feel they fought to get me what I was entitled to.
 If you suffered from an injury then please call My Vaccine Lawyer.
 They will take care of you!